Where did Islam come from?

 - Allah liked you to pray to him five times a day, facing toward his most holy place at Mecca, in the Arabian peninsula.

 - Allah liked you to give charity to the poor.

 - Allah liked you to make a trip to Mecca sometime in your lifetime (the Hajj).

 - Allah liked you to fast (not eat or drink during the daytime) during Ramadan, the holy month.

+To make sure Muslims prayed five times a day, Muslim mosques had men call them to prayers five times a day.
 This is a recording of the Muslim call to prayer.
-You hear it in any Muslim town five times a day.
+You hear it in any Muslim town today, five times a day.
 It begins “Allah u Akbar”, which means “God is Great”.

 Like other world religions after about 500 BC – like Christianity, and medieval Judaism, later Zoroastrianism and Buddhism – Islam generally did not have animal sacrifices.
 People used prayer to communicate with Allah.
 The only exception was the Eid al-Adha, the festival at the end of the Haj or trip to Mecca.
 Then Muslims sacrificed a sheep.